 About Dave Clarke

 Dave Clarke has won fans and friends across Canada for his complex, lyrical guitar playing.
-His upcoming album, The Healing Garden, will consolidate his reputation as one of Canada's finest acoustic guitarists and a singer-songwriter to reckon with.
+His new album, The Healing Garden, promises to consolidate his reputation as one of Canada's finest acoustic guitarists and a composer-songwriter to reckon with.

 For the last two decades, Dave has garnered kudos for his work with the acclaimed Montreal-based folkgrass trio Steel Rail, hard-driving West Coast trio Shearwater Bluegrass, Juno-winning singer-songwriter David Francey and Canadian Folk Music Award-winner Penny Lang.

-Dave's solo work includes his first instrumental album Guitar Songs, released in 2002, and an album of instrumentals and songs, Reunion, released in 2007.
+Dave's solo work includes his instrumental albums The Healing Garden (just released), Guitar Songs, released in 2002, and an album of instrumentals and songs, Reunion, released in 2007.